What Is Speculative Decoding?

 Developers feel this as confusing parity failures: local generations look fine, but production traces show higher retry rates, more fallback responses, or schema breaks after the inference stack changes.
 SREs see p99 latency split by route, GPU utilization changes, cache pressure, and queue time.
 Product teams see shorter waits for easy prompts but no improvement on agent tasks that call the model repeatedly.
 Finance sees the cost risk when a second draft model burns GPU time without enough accepted tokens.

 Agentic systems make the tradeoff sharper.
-A single 2026 support workflow may call a planner, retriever, tool selector, verifier, and final answer model.
+A single 2026 support workflow may call a planner, retriever, tool selector, verifier, and final-answer model.
 If speculative decoding improves only the final response while tool-selection calls still time out, the user sees little benefit.
 If it changes latency variance, upstream tools can cross timeout windows and create cascading failure.

 How FutureAGI handles speculative decoding

-The specified FutureAGI anchor for this term is traceAI:vllm, so the primary surface is the traceAI vllm integration.
+The primary surface is the traceAI-vllm integration.
 Speculative decoding is not a FutureAGI evaluator class; it is a serving behavior that needs to be joined with trace fields, route decisions, and downstream quality checks.

 FutureAGI’s approach is to evaluate speculative decoding as a release candidate, not just an optimization flag.
-Engineers compare mirrored traces against the baseline route, then run Groundedness, TaskCompletion, or JSONValidation on outputs from the same cohort.
+Engineers compare mirrored traces against the baseline route, then run Groundedness, TaskCompletion, or schema checks on outputs from the same cohort.
 Unlike a standalone Ragas faithfulness report, this keeps decoding latency, token cost, route behavior, and answer support on one reliability timeline.
 If p99 time-to-first-token drops 35% but eval-fail-rate-by-cohort rises, the next action is to adjust the draft model, max tokens, route policy, or fallback threshold before expanding traffic.

 How to measure or detect it